 A seventeenth measure consisting of aid in the form of repayable advances up to a maximum of EUR 800,000 per company, to undertakings active in the event sector in the Flemish Region.
 If the event is cancelled due to COVID-19 or government related restrictions, the repayable advances does not need to be repaid.
 The total budget is estimated at EUR 50 million (27 July).
 The scheme was amended to extend its period of application to 30 June 2021 (26 November).
+The scheme has been further amended to extend its period of application to 31 December 2021, to increase the overall budget to EUR 150 million and to increase the maximum amount of aid per beneficiary to EUR 1.8 million (26 March 2021).

-A eighteenth measure consisting of a waiver for hotels, restaurants, bars and foodtrucks of the contributions to be paid for 2020 to the Federal Food Safety Agency.
+A eighteenth measure consisting of a waiver for hotels, restaurants, bars and food trucks of the contributions to be paid for 2020 to the Federal Food Safety Agency.
 The total estimated budget is EUR 11 million (5 August).
 The scheme was amended to extend its period of application to 30 June 2021 (26 November).